 As one of the world’s fastest growing economies, China is becoming a critical player in global business and a major cultural influence.
 In Transylvania’s newest language program, students can develop Chinese conversational skills and practice reading and writing in the language, while learning more about the enchanting, enduring culture and its people.

 Transylvania does not currently offer a major or minor in Chinese language.
-However, a minor in Asian studies is under development.
+However, students interested in Chinese language and culture can minor in Asian studies.

 China is the second largest economy in the world.

 China is one of the largest trading partners of the United States.

 Many U.S. companies do business in China and have long-term investments there.
 Business leaders are looking for people who can speak Chinese and operate successfully in a Chinese cultural context.